Nick689/number-to-letter-in-BASIC/README.md

 - Limit the use of arrays
 - Write IF-THEN-ELSE on one line when possible (no ENDIF at the end)
 - Prefer IF-THEN-ELSE on one line to SELECT-CASE
+- When theres not too many instance, write every instance instead of loop
-- Declare Variant instead of array
+- Declare Variant instead of Array

 ## test method: